interpretml/interpret/docs/interpret/hyperparameters.md

 # Hyperparameters

-Explainable Boosting Machines (EBMs) are often robust with default settings, however hyperparameter tuning can potentially improve model accuracy by a modest amount.
+Explainable Boosting Machines (EBMs) often have good performance using the default settings, however hyperparameter tuning can potentially improve model accuracy by a modest amount.
 The default parameters aim to balance computational efficiency with model accuracy.
 For some parameters we have a clear understanding of which direction they should be changed in order to improve the model.
 For these parameters, hyperparameter turning is not recommended and you should set them in accordance with how much time you can afford to fit the model.

 The parameters below are ordered by tuning importance, with the most important hyperparameters to tune at the top, and the least important ones to tune at the bottom.